-What are termites?
+what are termites?

 In contrast, dry wood termites don’t need either of those to live comfortably.
 Once a termite colony becomes large enough, they will begin producing winged reproductive termites to create a new colony somewhere nearby.
 These reproductive termites are commonly known as swarmers.

 Are termites dangerous?

-When it comes to the threats that termites can pose to humans, the only real threat is structural damage to your property.
+When it comes to the threats that termites can pose to humans, the only real danger is structural damage to your property.
 Termites aren’t known to bite, spread diseases, or cause humans any physical harm.
 However, they are infamous for the extreme amounts of destruction they can bring to your commercial or residential property.

-Why do I have a termite problem?
+Why do I have a termites problem?

 Depending on which species of termite you’re dealing with, they may be invading for a variety of different reasons.
 Subterranean termites invade properties with damp or water-damaged wood, often with direct wood-to-soil contact.
 Drywood termites, however, are more likely to invade wooden structures that are not in a state of decay and may or may not have contact with soil.
 If subterranean termites have invaded your property, you may have an existing moisture problem in your home that made it more attractive to them.
-However, if drywood termites are infesting your property, they may have found unfinished wood on the outside of your building, making it easier for them to invade.
+If dry wood termites are infesting your property, they may have found unfinished wood on the outside of your building, making it easier for them to invade.

 Where will I find termites?

 Both termite species are often found in wooden structures above the ground.
 However, only subterranean termites need lots of moisture and contact with soil to have an above-ground colony.
 When subterranean termites are not infesting a property, they may be found in large, underground colonies.
-Once termites get inside, they can be found in structural beams, wooden supports, under floorboards, in rafters, under porches, inside window frame, and inside structural components that are made out of wood.
+Once termites get inside, they can be found in structural beams, wooden supports, under floorboards, in rafters, under porches, inside the window frame, and inside structural components that are made out of wood.

 How do I get rid of termites?